-6. Consider other considerations.
 There are many benefits a job can offer aside from salary.
-If the employer offers telecommuting, consider how much money this saves in terms of gas, time, and wear and tear on your car.
+If the employer offers telecommuting as an option, consider how much money this saves in terms of gas, time, and wear and tear on your car.
 If the employer isn’t flexible on salary, ask about additional benefits.
 You might be able to negotiate additional leave, sick days, stock options, etc.

 A solid resume is a key to landing the job interview and negotiating the right salary.
 Check out our suite of resume and branded content services.